gravitational/gravity/docs/5.x/installation.md

 Aborting a join (and not the installer process), will only prevent this node from joining.

-!!! warning "Aborting a join":
+!!! warning "Aborting a join"
     Aborting a join might result in installation failure.
     If the operation was aborted to correct a configuration error, it can be restarted once the error has been fixed.